zannloo/tp/docs/DeveloperGuide.md

 ### Editing a student's details or group's details

-1. Edits a student's details including name, email, phone, address or StudentId in the specified path.
+1. Edits a student's details or group's details in the specified path

     1. Condition 1: When the current directory is root directory,

         - Test case: `edit ~/grp-001/0123Y --phone 91919191`<br>
           Expected: If there is no such a student with StudentId, `0123Y`, in `grp-001`, then an error message will appear at the output box below the command box.
-Otherwise, the student `0123Y` will have his phone number edited.
+Otherwise, the student, `0123Y` will have his phone number edited.

         - Test case: `edit x`, `edit x --name Lucy --email lucy@gmail.com --phone 91919191` (where x is an invalid path)<br>
           Expected: An error message of `Invalid relative path` will be shown.